 - Murcia via Barcelona, Benidorm and Alicante

-And finally, if you make your own way to Spain and are looking for any kind of tour then get in touch with our friends at Euroadventures.net.
+And finally, if you make your own way to Spain and are looking for any kind of tour then get in touch with our friends at EATours.
 We’ve been working with Sean and his team up there in Vigo (where Laurie Lee began his walking tour of Spain) for many years and can’t recommend them highly enough.
 Whether you’re looking for extended tours by coach or with a private driver or simply want to do a day trip from your destination they can usually help you sort it out.
-Just drop them a line through the above link or contact me and I’ll send your enquiry on to Sean directly.
+Just drop me a line and I’ll send your enquiry on to Sean directly.

 Do You Have Any Travel Tips For Our Readers?